-Egyptian Tarot reading uses a deck of 78 cards to gain some form of insight, usually into an individual’s past, present, and future circumstances.
+Egyptian Tarot reading uses a deck of 78 cards with their tarot Card Meanings to gain some form of insight, usually into an individual’s past, present, and future circumstances.

 Tarot card meanings